‘I’m ready to talk’: Meghan’s upcoming interview with Oprah Winfrey is already dividing Britons

 The 99-year-old Prince Philip, meanwhile, is recovering in a hospital after a heart procedure.

-It may surprise Americans, but since announcing their decision to step away from their roles as “senior working royals” and pursue an independent life in California, the Sussexes’ popularity in Britain has tanked.
+It may surprise Americans, but since announcing their decision to step away from their roles as senior working royals and pursue an independent life in California, the Sussexes’ popularity in Britain has tanked.

-Surveys by the pollster YouGov found that Harry and Meghan’s popularity in Britain has not recovered to the levels they saw before they decided to step back as senior royals and move to North America.
+Surveys by the pollster YouGov found that Harry and Meghan’s popularity in Britain has not recovered to the levels they saw before they decided to step back and move to North America.

 But it has climbed in recent weeks following the announcement by the palace that they would not be returning and would be giving up their royal patronages.